f3d-app/f3d/documentation/content/docs/index.md

 ![F3D Logo](logo.png)

-# F3D - Fast and minimalistic 3D viewer
+# F3D - Fast and minimalist 3D viewer

 By Michael Migliore and Mathieu Westphal

-F3D (pronounced `/fɛd/`) is a [VTK-based](https://vtk.org) 3D viewer following the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle), so it is minimalistic, efficient, has no GUI, has simple interaction mechanisms and is fully controllable using arguments on the command line.
+F3D (pronounced `/fɛd/`) is a [VTK-based](https://vtk.org) 3D viewer following the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle), so it is minimalist, efficient, has no GUI, has simple interaction mechanisms and is fully controllable using arguments on the command line.

 F3D is open-source and cross-platform (tested on Windows, Linux and macOS).
 It supports a range of file formats (including animated glTF, STL, STEP, PLY, OBJ, FBX), and provides numerous rendering and texturing options.